 Description: Intensive Study of a Genre This seminar traces a single theme and kind of literature as it develops and changes over time while focusing on academic writing and critical approaches to literature.
 Prerequisite: Junior standing or with permission.

 Description: In Living Literature, students will read and write intensively about and in response to the work of five selected local authors who will visit campus and work directly with students.
 Authors will include novelists, poets, nonfiction writers, journalists, and dramatists.
 The texts chosen will focus on such themes as representations of disability; war and its aftermath; gender, race, and class issues; and family dynamics.
-Prerequisites: EN105, EN106, & EN 211, or by permission of the instructor.
+Prerequisites: EN105, EN106, and EN211

 Description: This 10 day intensive course takes place in London.
 It includes attendance at eight theatre productions at the city?s major theaters, and are augmented by guided tours to the newly reconstructed Globe Theatre, and excursion to Stratford-upon-Avon, birthplace of William Shakespeare.
 Morning classes include an overview of the London stage, in-depth study of the plays, and an examination of the related theatrical styles.
 Afternoons are set aside for study, sightseeing, and excursions; evenings for theatre attendance.
 The completion of theatrical critiques and other assignments are required.